 FCT takes on the task of investigating the fraud on the homeowner’s behalf, dealing with all the parties involved in the transaction.
 “We have to defend the claim,” Daniela said.
 “That means we’re paying the costs of hiring a lawyer, [and] any associated costs with remedying title.”

-With a title insurance policy in place, a defrauded homeowner has an ally ready to step in with the experience and resources needed to handle the crisis.
+With a title insurance policy in place, a defrauded homeowner has an ally ready to step in with the right legal experience and resources to handle the crisis.
 Without it, that homeowner may not have any options.

 Your clients’ risk is your risk

 Title insurance provides peace of mind for both you and your clients.
-You can’t know which of your deals will result in a loss from a title issue or fraud, but some of them inevitably will.
+You can’t know which of your clients will face a loss from a title issue or fraud, but some of them inevitably will.
 When they do, your decision to recommend title insurance as part of closing costs will have made the difference between your clients being covered for their loss and them needing to find other ways to recover that loss.

 Insurance by FCT Insurance Company Ltd. Services by First Canadian Title Company Limited.
 The services company does not provide insurance products.
 This material is intended to provide general information only.
 For specific coverage and exclusions, refer to the applicable policy.
 Copies are available upon request.
 Some products/services may vary by province.
 Prices and products/services offered are subject to change without notice.